5th of February, 2025

 Of these total purchases last year, 22% originated in Canada, 17% in Mexico, 9% in South Korea, 8% in Brazil, 4% in Japan and the rest from other nations.

-The Treaty between Mexico, the United States and Canada (USMCA) allows the free circulation of steel products between the three countries, another indicator of the great integration of the North American market.
+The Treaty between Mexico, the United States, and Canada (USMCA) facilitates the free circulation of steel products among the three countries.
+This further highlights the strong integration of the North American market.

 U.S. tariffs and/or quotas limit imports from all of these countries, as well as many others.